TobiasF92/FS22_interactiveControl/README.md

 'Interactive Control' is a global script mod for Farming Simulator 22.
 While this mod is active, you are able to use many other mods that support Interactive Control.
+With IC you have the possibility to interactively control many parts of several (prepared) vehicles. to use many other mods that support Interactive Control.
 With IC you have the possibility to interactively control many parts of several (prepared) vehicles.

+Possibilities

 ## Possibilities